We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Namibia trip.
+At the moment, flights in the morning are likely to offer the best value for money for your Namibia trip.
 A flight at midday will more often than not be of higher cost.

 Namibia is three times the size of the UK, but is home to just two million people.
 In some ways, travellers booking flights to Namibia will feel like Adam and Eve in the Garden of Eden – it’s a land teeming with wildlife and natural wonders and there are few people to share it with.